JensDijkstra/Project-NAO/Design Report/DesignReport.md

 If you are done for the day, you can tell Blue you want to stop and he will go into the valediction state.
 In this state he will give you some tips on how to continue your training.
 He also asks if you have any questions.
 If you do, you can just ask Blue your question and he will give you an answer.
 Blue will repeat this until you don't have any questions left.
 Lastly he says goodbye and shuts down.

 ![](https://github.com/JensDijkstra/Project-NAO/blob/master/Diagrams/Photo's/Valedication%20ACT.png)

+## 7. Speech recognition
+For the NAO robot to perform according to our requirements it is necessary to use or build a speech recognition library or a chatbot from a external source.
+Online a load of option are available for usage, but we have to consider that we use this NAO robot in a private area and it has to make a conversation with the user.
+Web browsers like Mozilla and search engines like Google have speech API’s one can use for multiple languages.
+These libraries are big and thereby reliable for usage, but considering the fact that a the NAO is used in a homely environment it is not responsible to integrate these kind of libraries.
+The biggest argument for this decision is the privacy of the user.
+If the Google API would be chosen it can be that Google abstracts information from the conversation between the user and the NAO.

+To anticipate to this problem there are also chatbots which can be connected to the NAO via a Raspberry Pi.
+The one which was the most easiest to modify to your own preferences was Snips.
+This application enables one to design one’s own ‘assistant’.
+In the assistant different applications can be installed for different situations of speech.
+To let the assistant operate reliable it is possible to “train” the application with practise examples.
+The more examples are in this application the better it is working.

+The downside of Snips in this project is that Snips has to be extensive to operate properly.
+Besides that, for the output of the Raspberry Pi a completely different code has to be written to use those words to program a reaction or an action.
+In the time period of this particular project it is unrealistic to build such an extensive code.

+Eventually a choice has been made to use the in-build NAO speech recognition.
+For we have had more focus for movement correction of the user.
+The NAO speech recognition software is not as good as one of the options shown above, but it will be sufficient for our requirements.

 ## 6. Conclusion
 ## References
 <!--stackedit_data: